somi3k/tipster/README.md

 The following **additional** features are implemented:

 - [x] List anything else that you can get done to improve the app functionality!
-* Added switch to turn animations on/off (default: on)
+* Added switch to turn animations on/off (default: On)
 * Added configurable sales tax field with (default: 8.25)
 * Added field for entering a nominal tip value, with the relative tip percentage displayed to the left
-* Added shared bill amount displaying total split evenly between 1 - 5 people
+* Added shared bill amount displaying total split evenly between 2 to 5 people
 * Added ability to save the previous 10 totals to a persistent history
 * Added delete history button to erase saved totals